apache/accumulo-examples/docs/tabletofile.md

     root@instance examples.input> quit

-The TableToFile class configures a map-only job to read the specified columns and write the key/value pairs to a file in HDFS.
+The TableToFile class configures a map-only job to read the specified columns and writes the key/value pairs to a file in HDFS.

 The following will extract the rows containing the column "cf:cq":